shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-programmatic-guaranteed-selling-line-item-ssp.md

 1. Select the ad type to be used for your deal, and complete any additional steps for your selected ad type:

     > [!IMPORTANT]
-    > You can currently only use banner creatives in your PG deal without Xandr representative assistance.
-If you'd like to use other creative types, please contact your Xandr account representative.
+    > You can currently only use banner creatives in your PG deal without Microsoft Advertising representative assistance.
+If you'd like to use other creative types, please contact your Microsoft Advertising account representative.

     | Selection | Step |
     |---|---|